 Login or Register to make a submission.

-We seek articles of up to 25,000 words.
-To signal interest, please submit a proposed title and abstract of 250-500 words by November 18, 2022, using the online submissions portal.
-Once accepted, soon thereafter, the deadline for the submission of full drafts is February 1, 2023, after which we will go through a process of peer review, a final decision on acceptance, and editing and publication.
-This special issue of the Journal of Islamic Law is edited by Dilyara Agisheva (dagisheva@law.harvard.edu), Research Fellow at Harvard Law School’s Program in Islamic Law, and will be published in Spring/Summer 2023.
+We seek articles of up to 15,000 words for the Journal of Islamic Law, and essays of up to 5,000 words for the Journal of Islamic Law Online Forum.
+Submissions for this year’s special issue are due by January 13, 2025, and must be submitted through either Scholastica or our online submissions portal.
+Once accepted, the paper goes through a process of peer review, a final decision on acceptance, editing, and publication.
+This special issue of the Journal of Islamic Law is edited by Bahman Khodadadi (skhodadadi@law.harvard.edu), research fellow at Harvard Law School’s Program in Islamic Law, and will be published in April 2025.
+For detailed submission guidelines, please visit our submissions webpage.
 For further questions, please contact us at pil@law.harvard.edu.

 Articles & Essays